Singular distribution

-In probability, a singular distribution is a probability distribution concentrated on a set of Lebesgue measure zero, where the probability of each point in that set is zero.
+A singular distribution or singular continuous distribution is a probability distribution concentrated on a set of Lebesgue measure zero, for which the probability of each point in that set is zero.

-Other names

-These distributions are sometimes called singular continuous distributions, since their cumulative distribution functions are singular and continuous.

 Properties

 Such distributions are not absolutely continuous with respect to Lebesgue measure.

 A singular distribution is not a discrete probability distribution because each discrete point has a zero probability.
 On the other hand, neither does it have a probability density function, since the Lebesgue integral of any such function would be zero.

 In general, distributions can be described as a discrete distribution (with a probability mass function), an absolutely continuous distribution (with a probability density), a singular distribution (with neither), or can be decomposed into a mixture of these.

 Example

 An example is the Cantor distribution; its cumulative distribution function is a devil's staircase.
+Another is the Minkowski's question-mark distribution.
 Less curious examples appear in higher dimensions.
 For example, the upper and lower Fréchet–Hoeffding bounds are singular distributions in two dimensions.